RubyAquaMarine/web3-bot/README.md

 # config
 rename config copy.json to config.json (add private key)
 - privateKey ,rpc,contract addresses ,etc
-- swap.type A,B,C
+- swap.type A,B,C, D
-Only Swap type A is working.  aka swapExactETHForTokens
+Only Swap type A is working on master branch (web3).  aka swapExactETHForTokens.
+Moving on to Ethers.js , branch ethers

 # Todo
-- fix swap.type B and C
+- fix swap.type C + D

 # Agenda
-- pool reserves vs the effect of the position size => slippage => price movement.
+- Size: pool reserves vs the effect of the position size => slippage => price movement.
 Take swaps large enough to make the price move at internals.
 Such as every 1 to 5 minutes.
-- M1, 14 swaps(buying x asset) , then 5 swaps(selling x asset), create HH.HL price structure.
+- Execution: M1, 14 swaps(buying x asset) , then 5 swaps(selling x asset), create HH.HL price structure.
+- Simplify: automate the contract Token Decimals (math fuckery) USDC (6) and Most (18)

 # learning
 - deadline : if this value is incorrect, the transactions will be reverted by the EVM